dhzhd1/road_obj_detect/README.md

 	python ./inference.py
 ```
 The result will be saved under ./rfcn/results.json.
 It will also save a copy of testing image with the bounding boxes under ./rfcn/bbox_pic/.
 You can verify the results by visually.

-## Result
-The project I was using a NVIDIA Quadro P5000 under CUDA 8.
-The wild testing result is based on EPOCH 19.
-It took 4 days.

-Result file was in JSON format.
-It could be found under ./rfcn/results.json. [results.json](https://github.com/dhzhd1/road_obj_detect/blob/master/rfcn/results.json)

-The pre-trained model for this project could be found here [Road Obj Detector Pretrain Model](https://www.dropbox.com/sh/w4aw9d46a3xfdnf/AACF1TrMreNkmQrAu04MdmSUa?dl=0)

 ## Misc
 The code from Deformable ConvNets repository will have a bug when you run a mxnet which version later then 0.9.5.
 I have patch the code to make it work.